Johnny Bacolas: Early life

-Musical career
+Career

 Sleze and Alice N' Chains (1984–1987)

 In 1984, Bacolas started a garage band called Sleze along with James Bergstrom and two other Shorewood High students, Zoli Semanate and Byron Hansen.
 At the suggestion of Bergstrom's friend Ken Elmer, they recruited Elmer's stepbrother Layne Staley, who back then also went by the surname Elmer, as vocalist."We were just blown away by him," remembered lead guitarist Johnny Bacolas in Greg Prato's 2009 chronicle Grunge Is Dead: The Oral History of Seattle Rock Music.
 "He had 'star qualities' even then.
 He was much more timid – he looked down while he sang, but the grain of his voice was there, the soul was there."

 In 1985, Sleze began performing live at various high schools with Bacolas on guitar.
 They mostly played Slayer and Armored Saint covers.
 "The first song we jammed was, "L.o.v.e.
 Machine" by Wasp.
 Then we did an Armored Saint song, a Mötley Crüe song, and after doing a few songs together, that was the band." says Bacolas in Grunge is Dead: An Oral History of Seattle Music by Greg Prato.
 In a 1985 airing of the television program, Town Meeting, featured on KOMO 4 Seattle, Staley and Bacolas appear on the show to protest censorship from the PMRC (Parents Music Resource Center).
 Staley and Bacolas were in attendance in the studio audience (Bacolas sitting on Staley's right).
 Frank Zappa was the guest speaker opposing the PMRC.
 At one point during the program, the host gives Staley an opportunity to speak into the microphone, and Staley makes the following statement, directed to one of the co-founders of the PMRC, and guest speaker on the program, Sally Nevius, "I play for a rock band called Sleze, and there's enough controversy on our name, more or less than our songs.
 We just signed with a local record company.
 I don't feel there's anything objectionable about any of our songs, but I don't feel anyone anyone else has the right to rate our songs I mean, I'm the only one that has the right to rate my album, you don't have it."